Low-rise (fashion)

 Low-rise is a style of clothing designed to sit low on, or below, the hips.
-The style can also be called lowcut, hipster, or hip-hugger. and can apply to garments worn by males or females.
+The style has also been called lowcut, hipster, bumster, or hip-hugger, and can apply to garments worn by all genders.
 The term can be applied to all garments that cover the wearer's crotch area, including trousers, jeans, shorts, skirts, panties, briefs, bikinis, pantyhose, and tights.

 Terminology

 The "rise" of a bottom garment is measured by the distance between the crotch and the waistline or top of the garment and is usually around 12 in on regular pants.
 The average rise of a low-rise garment is roughly 8 in with some as little as 3 to 4 in.
 A normal low-rise sits at least 2 to 3 in below the navel.
 A "super" or an "ultra low-rise" sits at 4 to 5 in below the navel.

+Low-rise jeans may be worn with crop tops to expose skin at the waist, torso, and hips, sometimes showing the midriff and navel, especially in warm climates.